 How wills can be challenged and how charities can manage legacy disputes

-We assist charities in dealing with fraud, financial crime and financial abuse.
+Should you have any questions, please contact a member of our team.
+We have longstanding experience of helping charities deal with fraud (civil and criminal), financial crime and financial abuse.
 Our multi-disciplinary litigation team leaves us particularly well placed to assist charitable bodies in civil claims dealing with fraud, whether that be helping to put in place the necessary measures to ensure that the charity is best protected or dealing with the situation once potentially fraudulent activity has been identified.

 Skip to content Home About Us Insights Services Contact Accessibility